huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   -> Configure remote authentication to allow CDN to forward user requests to an authentication server and process the requests based on results returned by the authentication server.

+* `quic` - (Optional, List) Specifies the QUIC protocol.
+The [quic](#quic_object) structure is documented below.

+  -> This field can only be used when the HTTPS certificate is enabled.
+Disabling the HTTPS certificate will disable QUIC.

 <a name="https_settings_object"></a>
 The `https_settings` block support: